shwina/still-magic/_en/process.md

 So now it's Monday morning again.
 Three weeks have gone by and all the A&E's are done.
-When the time estimates are totaled, they come to 700 developer-days.
+When the time estimates are totalled, they come to 700 developer-days.
 Unfortunately, there are only 240 available: the size of the team is fixed,